Test of a small prototype of the COMET cylindrical drift chamber: Data Analysis

 \subsection{Track reconstruction}

-In the beginning of the data analysis, the wire hits were classified by their ADC sum, i.e. a sum of the ADC values measured by the RECBE subtracting their pedestal level.
+The signal waveforms were recorded in 32 sampling points of ADC with a 33-ns interval.
+The ADC values of each channel were numerically summed up separately after subtracting a pedestal level to obtain charge information; we call this as ADC sum hereafter.
+In the beginning of the data analysis, the wire hits were classified by their ADC sum.
 A typical ADC sum distribution of a cell is shown in \Cref{fig:adc}.
 Since signals and noises were clearly separated, a cut for signal hit identification was applied based on the ADC sum for each drift cell.
+We used a calibration function obtained in an earlier electronics test for converting the ADC sum to charge.

 In order to test the performance of a specific cell and layer, the hits in the dummy layer and a layer to be tested were excluded from the track reconstruction to avoid bias.
 Events with the total number of signal hits larger than 6 were used for track reconstruction.
 Using a drift space-time relation, which will be discussed in the following subsection, drift time was converted into the drift distance, $d$.
 The residual of a signal hit was defined as $r = d - d^\textrm{fit}$, where $d^\textrm{fit}$ is the distance of the closest approach from the reconstructed track to the anode wire in the hit cell.
 Excluding the layer to be tested, the sum of normalized residuals of signal hits was defined as the $\chi^{2}$ of the reconstructed track: